bastibl/instant-gnuradio/README.md

 - OVA VM appliance can be imported in all main virtualization solutions or `dd`ed on a USB drive
 - Based on Ubuntu 17.10 w/ GNOME 3.
 - Two step build process: first create a base image, then extend it with SDR stuff.
 - Easy to brand for your own courses/workshops.
-For example, just replace the wallpaper in the `assets` folder.
+Just replace the wallpaper in the `assets` folder, for example.
 - Software: GNU Radio, GQRX, gr-ieee-***, ...
 - Fosphor support!
 - Hardware: HackRF, RTL-SDR, UHD; properly setup with udev rules and downloaded images.